inko-lang/website/source/manual/getting-started/methods-messages-and-objects.html.md

 ## Introduction

 In Inko we use objects for storing state, methods for defining sequences of code to execute, and messages to run those sequences of code.
-While usually a message maps to a method with the same name, this isn't always the case.
+In most cases a message maps to a method with the same name, but this isn't always the case.

 ## Methods